101companies/101rails/README.md

 Now you need go to the project folder und install app:

-    bundle install --path vendor/bundle
+    bundle install

+You need a mongodb dump which must be acquired from the 101companies admins.
+If you have a dump load it like this:

+  mongorestore --directoryperdb dump/wiki_development --drop

 If you have troubles with installing gem on OSX and have error:

      clang: error: unknown argument: '-multiply_definedsuppress' [-Wunused-command-line-argument-hard-error-in-future]

-Add to your .bashrc (.bash_profile/.zshrc/whatever you have) and open new console:

-    export ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

 After installing mongodb you need to start it and then launch application with:

-    bundle exec rails server
+    bundle exec rails s

 ## Admin rights